-- Communication is a learned skill like tennis or scuba - Communication skill is key to effective leadership - Systems thinking and conscious communication are the two abilities that separate the good from the great - Expressives, automatics, and conscious communicators
+- Communication is a learned skill like tennis or scuba - Communication skill is key to effective leadership, influence and reform - More negative things happen due to poor communication than practically anything else in complex social systems (e.g., natural hazards, medical error) - Systems thinking and conscious communication are the two abilities that separate the good from the great - Expressives, automatics, and conscious communicators

-What constitutes effective interpersonal communication?
+What is conscious communication?

 - Speaking and listening

 - 2. Providing useful feedback

-- Collaborating across differences
+- 3. Collaborating across differences

 - 4. Fostering dialogue

 - 5. Self-awareness and vulnerability

-What are the "best practices" that go with each of these?
+Let's explore the best practices that go with each of these.